 Initially, you can start shooting from quite a distance without getting too close to your subject until you feel comfortable.
 Hence, take a documentary approach consisting of environmental scenes with interesting characters.

 To overcome your subject’s fear, shoot from behind the glass into a building from the street.
 The presence of windows gives you illusionary protection.

 You can also try shooting people from their backs until you feel comfortable.
 This is one of the great ways to photograph people without being seen.
 In such a case, look for interesting attires that people wear and shoot them.

 Once you get comfortable photographing people from a certain distance, you can try to get as close as possible to your subject.
 Once you get closer, focus on their emotions, gesture, and some other attractive characteristic traits that will intrigue your viewers.

 Street musicians are often engrossed in music, and they are filled with a lot of gestures.
-Shooting them is an excellent opportunity as a beginner that you don’t want to miss.
-Therefore, before shooting them, ensure to drop some bucks for them and photograph without guilt.
+Shooting them is an excellent opportunity for a beginner that you don’t want to miss.
+Therefore, before shooting them, ensure to drop some bucks for them and photograph them without guilt.